mjgp2/aws-backend-services-guidelines/software.md

   wiki or slide deck that drifts out of date
 - update the docs in the same change when architecture, workflow, or public behavior materially changes
+- for meaningful service work, keep the main happy path, important failure paths, retry behavior, state model, and test shape explicit enough that a new engineer or an AI coding agent can implement against the document instead of guessing
+- identify the critical test shape in the design, not just the code: which behaviors need automated proof, which ones need integration or contract coverage, and which deployed checks demonstrate that the service still works

 Do not create a separate organization-wide “software design process” document unless the design method grows large enough to need its own maintained standard.
-For now, it belongs here in the software guidelines, while each service should have its own concrete design doc.
+Keep the design method here in the software guidance, while each service keeps its own concrete design doc.

 ### 2.2 Prefer clear bounded services over premature microservice sprawl